Lara Spencer's Best Thrifting Tips

 Today, Lara visits yard sales, thrift shops and flea markets weekly, chasing the magic feeling that is finding a unique and once-cherished item.
 Her favorite spots in New York City range from the Salvation Army to Housing Works, and she’s always prepared to get down and dirty with her search.
 “It’s addicting,” she says.
 “You never know when you’ll stumble upon a one-of-a-kind treasure."

-In honor of season 2 of Everything but the House — coming to HGTV on May 28 at 9/8c — we sat down with Lara to get her tips on how to be a successful thrift shopper.
+We sat down with Lara to get her tips on how to be a successful thrift shopper.
 Of course, she had all the answers.

 Map Out the Markets, Yard Sales or Shops You Want to Hit